People's Liberation Army at the 1989 Tiananmen Square protests and massacre: Attempt to enforce martial law on May 20–23

-On the night of May 19, advanced units from the 27th, 38th and 63rd Armies had already reached Beijing before martial law was publicly declared.
-But news of martial law having been leaked, students and city residents had also organized to block the troops in the outer suburbs.
-On May 20, military units from the 24th, 27th, 28th, 38th, 63rd, 65th, Beijing Garrison Command, 39th, 40th, 54th and 67th Armies advanced on the city from all directions.
-They were stopped and surrounded by tens of thousands of civilians who erected roadblocks and crowded around convoys at Fengtai, Liuliqiao, Shazikou, Hujialou, Gucheng, Qinghe, Wukesong, Fuxing Road and other points outside the Third Ring Road.
-The 15th Airborne Corps landed at the Nanyuan Airport south of the city.
+The 15th Airborne Corps landed at the Nanyuan Airport south of the city to reinforce the 54th Army.
 Airlifts continued into Nanyuan continued for the next three days.
 Five helicopters of the 38th Army appeared over Tiananmen Square and dropped leaflets calling on protesters to vacate the square.
 The 65th Army made several efforts to advance on Tiananmen Square from the west but were forced to pull back into the Shijingshan and Haidian Districts.
 The only unit that advanced into the city was the 14th Artillery Division which traveled by train from Shahe but this unit was surrounded by civilians once it reached the Beijing railway station.